Liam Coyle (footballer, born 1999): Club career

 Coyle began his career with Liverpool at the age of nine, and spent time on loan in Bolton Wanderers's development squad in 2021.

 In July 2021 he signed for Accrington Stanley.
 His debut came on 5 October in a 5–0 win against Leicester City U21 in the EFL Trophy, whilst his league debut came on 13 November in a 1–4 defeat against Plymouth Argyle.

+At the end of the 2023–24 season, a contract extension was triggered.
+He signed a further contract in May 2024.

 International career

 Coyle was called up to the Northern Ireland U21 in March 2019.